synapsecns/synapse-contracts/contracts/vault/Bridge.md

 All functions allowing to bridge funds have the same naming convention: `[deposit|redeem](Max)[EVM|nonEVM]`.

-1. `[deposit|redeem]` specifies whether to deposit token into `Vault`, or to burn it on this chain.
+- `[deposit|redeem]` specifies whether to deposit token into `Vault`, or to burn it on this chain.
-2. (optional) If `(Max)`is present in the function name, `amount` parameter will be missing, meaning Bridge will pull as many tokens from caller, the token balance, or the token allowance, whichever is **smaller**.
+- (optional) If `Max` is present in the function name, `amount` parameter will be missing, meaning Bridge will pull as many tokens from caller as possible.
+  > This would be the token balance, or the token spending allowance, whichever is **smaller**.
-3. `[EVM|nonEVM]` specifies whether the destination chain is EVM-compatible or not.
-If chain is EVM-compatible, there's an additional parameter passed: `swapParams`, containing information about the swap that needs to be made on the destination chain (can be left empty, if no swap in needed).
+- `[EVM|nonEVM]` specifies whether the destination chain is EVM-compatible or not.
+If chain is EVM-compatible, there's an additional parameter passed: `swapParams`, containing information about the swap that needs to be made on the destination chain (can be left [empty](#empty-swapparams), if no swap in needed).

-## Modifiers

-There are no modifiers, meaning anyone can call bridge out functions.
-However, interacting via `BridgeRouter` is highly recommended, as it is doing the needed checks, and is also handling any bridged tokens requiring a Wrapper Contract to bridge them.

-## Parameters

-### SwapParams
+## SwapParams

 ```solidity
 struct SwapParams {